 Base 16 is also referred to as hexadecimal, or hex for short.
 In this course, we’ll adopt the convention used in some programming languages to prefix hexadecimal numbers with

 0x.
-For example, since 32 in decimal is , it will be represented as
+For example, since 32 is , it will be represented in hexadecimal as

 Since one hexadecimal digit needs to represent up to the value 15 in decimal, we will use letters for some of the digits: